Leverhulme Trust: Early Career Fellowships

 Location of residency: United Kingdom

-The Trust will contribute 50% of each Fellow's total salary costs up to a maximum of £24,000 per annum and the balance is to be paid by the host institution.
-Given the prestige of the awards each Fellow may request annual research expenses of up to £6,000 to further his or her research activities.
+The Trust will contribute 50% of each Fellow's total salary costs up to a maximum of £25,000 per year and the balance is to be paid by the host institution.
+Each Fellow may request annual research expenses of up to £6,000 per year to further his or her research activities.

 You can learn more about this opportunity by visiting the funder's website.